getodk/docs/shared-src/docs-tech-guide.rst

   $ git push

-If you want to delete your branch from before, you can do that:
+If you want, you can delete your previous branch.

 .. code-block:: console